Super Bowl’s Half-Time Performance: Lady Gaga Makes It Risky

 A photo posted by xoxo, Joanne (@ladygaga) on

-Even though, there were no comments either from Lady Gaga’s representatives or NRG Stadium, It wouldn’t be hard to believe that she will do something extraordinary, considering her previous performances, including the one on top of the roof at the New York club the Bitter End while sitting on the edge and singing “Angel Down.”
+Even though there were no comments from either Lady Gaga’s representatives or NRG Stadium, It wouldn’t be hard to believe that she will do something extraordinary, considering her previous performances, including the one on top of the roof at the New York club, The Bitter End, while sitting on the edge and singing “Angel Down.”

-As a reminder, Super Bowl show is set to start on February 5.
+As a reminder, the Super Bowl will be played on February 5.

-[Photo by Pascal Le Segretain /GettyImages]
+[Featured Image by Pascal Le Segretain /GettyImages]